burakkuru5534/chatapp/README.md

 In order to add friends, block someone, see messages, see the friend list, we send requests to the relevant APIs via postman.

+for dockerize this project: we could use $docker-compose build, $docker-compose up -d

 API's

 * Register